-Elie Friedman is currently a Lady David post-doctoral fellow and an associate research fellow at the Harry S. Truman Research Institute for the Advancement of Peace, both at the Hebrew University of Jerusalem.
+Elie Friedman is currently a Lady Davis post-doctoral fellow and an associate research fellow at the Harry S. Truman Research Institute for the Advancement of Peace, both at the Hebrew University of Jerusalem.
 He is also an adjunct lecturer at University of Maryland, Bar-Ilan University, Netanya Academic College and Hadassah Academic College.
 His research interests include political discourse in national and international contexts with an emphasis on public diplomacy and media studies.
 He has recently published in International Journal of Communications (Friedman, Kampf, and Balmas), Critical Discourse Studies, and has a monograph forthcoming at Routledge Press (Friedman and Gavriely-Nuri).
-This semester, he is co-teaching a course, Israeli War Discourse, with Dalia Gavriely-Nuri.

 Ph.D., The Hebrew University of Jerusalem

-Dr. Weimann is a Full Professor of Communication at the Department of Communication at Haifa University, Israel.
-His research interests include the study of media effects, political campaigns, persuasion and influence, media and public opinion, modern terrorism and the mass media.
-He published six books: Communicating Unreality (Los Angeles: Sage Publications, 2000); The Influentials: People Who Influence People (State University of New York Press, 1995); The Theater of Terror (New York: Longman, 1994); Hate on Trial (Toronto: Mosaic, 1986); and The Singaporean Enigma (Jerusalem: Tzivonim, 2001) and Terror on the Internet (Washington, DC: USIP Press, 2007).
-His papers and research reports, more than 120 publications, have been published in scientific journals and books.
-He received numerous grants and awards from international foundations and was a Visiting Professor at various universities including University of Pennsylvania, Stanford University, Hofstra University, Lehigh University (USA), University of Mainz (Germany), Carleton University (Canada) and the National University of Singapore.
+Dr. Gabriel Weimann is a Full Professor of Communication at the Department of Communication at Haifa University, Israel.
+He is currently a fellow at the Woodrow Wilson Center, Washington, DC.
+His research interests include the study of media effects, political campaigns, persuasion and influence, modern terrorism and the mass media, online terrorism and cyber terrorism.
+He has published nine books: Communicating Unreality (Los Angeles: Sage Publications, 2000); The Influentials: People Who Influence People (State University of New York Press, 1995); The Theater of Terror (New York: Longman, 1994); Hate on Trial (Toronto: Mosaic, 1986); The Singaporean Enigma (Jerusalem: Tzivonim, 2001); Terror in the Internet: The New Arena, the New Challenges (Washington, DC: USIP Press, 2006), Freedom and Terror (London: Routledge, 2011); Social Research in Israel (Jerusalem: Tzivonim, 2015), and Terrorism in Cyberspace (New York: Columbia University Press, 2015).
+His papers and research reports, more than 180 publications, have been published in scientific journals such as Journal of Communication, Public Opinion Quarterly, Communication Research, Journal of Broadcasting and Electronic Media, American Sociological Review and others.
+He received numerous grants and awards from international foundations, including the Fulbright Foundation, the Canadian‑Israel Foundation, the Alexander von Humboldt‑Stiftung, the German National Research Foundation (D.F.G.), the Sasakawa Foundation, United States Institute for Peace (USIP), The Woodrow Wilson Center, the Australian Research Council and others.
+Prof. Weimann was a Visiting Professor at various universities including the University of Pennsylvania, Stanford University, American University (DC), Hofstra University, Lehigh University (in USA), University of Mainz and University of Munich (in Germany), Carleton University (in Canada), NYU branch in Shanghai, China and the National University of Singapore (NUS).